Nexus-Mods/game-palworld/README.md

 LUA mods are only detected by UE4SS if they contain an `enabled.txt` file in the mods root folder.
 For example, if `\Pal\Binaries\Win64\Mods\<MODFOLDER>\enabled.txt` doesn't exist, then it won't be loaded by UE4SS.
 Vortex does create this file if it doesn't exist during mod deployment.

-> Lua mods can also be detected by UE4SS if it has an entry in it's `\Pal\Binaries\Win64\Mods\mods.txt` file but it's more complicated for Vortex to manage this file and so the existance of `enabled.txt` is the better solution.
+> Lua mods can also be detected by UE4SS if it has an entry in it's `\Pal\Binaries\Win64\Mods\mods.txt` file but it's more complicated for Vortex to manage this file and so the existence of `enabled.txt` is the better solution.

 # See also